GimbaMahmud/Pizza_Sales_Analysis/README.md

 ## Author
 **Mahmud Gimba**

-This project is task 3  of Data Science Cohort 3 Class with Tech Crush. the aim of the task is to practice data analysis, visualization, and reporting using Python.
+This project is  Data Science Cohort 3, task 3 with Tech Crush. the aim of the task is to practice data analysis, visualization, and reporting using Python.